-Component Unit of Clark County MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2014 (Unaudited)
+Component Unit of Clark County Management's Discussion and Analysis December 31, 2018 (Unaudited)

-The management discussion and analysis of Clark County Land Reutilization Corporation's (the Corporation) financial performance provides an overall review of the financial activities for the period ended December 31, 2014.
+The management discussion and analysis of Clark County Land Reutilization Corporation's (the Corporation) financial performance provides an overall review of the financial activities for the year ended December 31, 2018.
 The Corporation began operations on April 23, 2014.
 The intent of this discussion and analysis is to look at the Corporation's financial performance as a whole; readers should also review the notes to the basic financial statements and financial statements to enhance their understanding of the Corporation's financial performance.